 Harrington said she is looking for assistance with building repairs among the burgeoning Lincoln Park Craft District.
-The small, wooden church with an iconic steeple was constructed in 1908 by Swedish immigrants and was last used as a place of worship by Lion of Gethsemane Church in 1992.
+The small, wooden church with an iconic steeple was constructed in 1908 by Swedish immigrants and was last used as a place of worship by Garden of Gethsemane Church in 1992.

 “We’re hoping we can find someone to come in and paint and plaster our ceiling, someone who can help us make the necessary repairs to the building,” she said.

 Harrington established the Accordion-concertina Repair and Technicians School in the former church building in 1993.
 The facility was home to the Duluth Accordionaires, served as a performance space and housed accordion lesson and repair classrooms in the basement.

 With a vast collection of unique and historic instruments, A World of Accordions Museum was established in 1998 and the collection moved to another former church on Belknap Street and Hammond Avenue in Superior in 2002.
 Eventually, the repair school also moved to Superior and the organization abandoned the Duluth location.

 Harrington, 72, lived in the church basement for years but was forced to leave for health reasons about six years ago.
 “I got breast cancer and I had to let a lot of things drop,” she said.
 “This building was one of them.”

 The old church needs a partial roof repair, basement carpet replacement, mechanical updates, interior and exterior paint, historic stained glass window repair and a list of other work.

 Doctors have declared Harrington cancer-free and now, she said, she has the time and energy to improve her building.